haquema/bank-techtest/design_recipe.md

   def print_statement
     # takes no arguments
-    # returns a multi line string of all transactions recorded
+    # create a new statement object and call the format method on it
+    # print statement
   end
 end